A Tight Lower Bound for Non-coherent Index Erasure: Representation Theory Preliminaries

 \section{Representation Theory Preliminaries}

-Our main result builds upon finite group representation theory, especially that of the symmetric group.
-We refer the reader to~\cite{Diaconis88} for a more thorough introduction to group representation theory and~\cite{Sagan} for more details on the representation theory of the symmetric group.
-Throughout this section, let $H,K \leq G$ be subgroups of a finite group $G$, let $\cV$ be a finite dimensional vector space over $\mathbb{C}$, and for any set $X$, let $\mathbb{C}[X]$ denote the vector space of dimension $|X|$ of complex-valued functions over $X$.
+We refer the reader to~\cite{Diaconis88} for an introduction to group representation theory, \cite{Sagan} for more details on the representation theory of the symmetric group, and~\cite{CST} for a more involved discussion on finite Gelfand pairs and their spherical functions.